ePages-de/restdocs-api-spec/README.md

 This will do exactly the same as using `MockMvcRestDocumentation.document` without `restdocs-openapi`.
 Additionally it will add a `ResourceSnippet` with the descriptors you provided in the `RequestFieldsSnippet`, `ResponseFieldsSnippet`, and `LinksSnippet`.

+### Security Definitions

+The project has limited suport for describing security requirements of an API.
+Currently we only suppert Oauth2 with [JWT](https://jwt.io/) tokens.

+`restdocs-openapi` inspects the `AUTHORIZATION` header of a request for a `JWT` token.
+If such a token is found the scopes are extracted and added to the `resource.json` snippet.

+The `restdocs-openapi-gradle-plugin` will consider this information if the `oauth2SecuritySchemeDefinition` configuration option is set (see [Gradle plugin configuration](#gradle-plugin-configuration)).
+This will result in a top-level `securityDefinitions` in the OpenAPI definition.
+Addionally the required scopes will be added added in the `security` section of an `operation`.

 ### Running the gradle plugin

 `restdocs-openapi-gradle-plugin` is responsible for picking up the generated `resource.json` files and aggregate them into an OpenAPI specification (at the moment we support 2.0 only).